fibasile/nueval-machinable-rules/gitbook/computer-controlled_cutting.md

 * Included your design files and photos of your finished project

 ## FAQ

+### What does 'characterise' mean?
+> Answer:
+1. describe/understand the nature and features (of your particular laser cutter)

 ### Can I use the Inkscape clone tool for my pressfit kit?
 > Answer: